mycodingcity/Chat-Application/README.md

 ## Features

-1.Built on HTML, CSS, Javascript and Nodejs
+1. Built on HTML, CSS, Javascript and Nodejs

-1.User's can easily Interact
+2. Users can easily Interact

-2.Error handling and loading info
+3. Error handling and loading info

-3.Basic and Simple to use
+4. Basic and Simple to use

-4.Minimum lines of code
+5. Minimum lines of code

-6.Beginner Frinedly Project
+6. Beginner Friendly Project